by Mike McClaughry

 Akkadian language was the common language of practically the entire literary world.

-The decision by Enki to introduce different languages was to keep the humans from living in peace with each other.
+The decision by Enki to introduce different languages was to keep the humans from living together in peace.

 A Sumerian tale says –